localhankio/mta-naughty-nice/README.md

-# MTA Naughty Train Line & Nice Train Line
+# MTA Naughty Line, Nice Line
 Awarding the Naughty train line of the month, and Nice train line of the month.

 ## Contributors